Last updated on May 19th, 2022

 Image optimisation is one of the most vital steps you should take to improve your website speed and score.

 Optimising your image is quite straightforward.
 It involves resizing and compressing images so that they can load quicker.

 First, you need to edit your images before you upload them.
 You need to resize and compress them.
 You can use various online editing tools to resize, edit or crop your image.
 In most cases, you can use a tool like TinyJPG.
 Upload your images and it will automatically compress them for you, ready for you to upload to your own website.

 Secondly, you need an image optimisation plugin.
-I’ve tried a few and the one I found to be the best for me was Smush.
+I’ve tried a few and the one I found to be the best for me was EWWW Image optimizer.
 It adds additional compression and also adds other cool features like lazy loading.

 There is a difference between file size and image size.
-The file size is the actual file itself, the quality of the image and image data determines the file size.
-The image size is how big the image is in pixels, how big it will display on the screen.
+The file size is the actual file itself, the quality of the image and image data determine the file size.
+The image size is how big the image is in pixels, and how big it will display on the screen.

 Deactivate and delete unused plugins